US-led coalition says 150 ISIS fighters killed in airstrike

 "We cannot take our focus off our mission, and we must not lose our momentum in taking these terrorists off the battlefield and preventing them from resurfacing somewhere else," he added.

-The strike and Jarrard's statement of support for the Syrian Democratic Forces comes as Turkey has launched its own military operation into Syria, targeting Kurdish YPG fighters in the Afrin area in northwest Syria.
+The strike and Jarrard's statement of support for the Syrian Democratic Forces come as Turkey has launched its own military operation into Syria, targeting Kurdish YPG fighters in the Afrin area in northwest Syria.

 The US does not back Kurdish fighters in Afrin but does back Kurdish elements of the Syrian Democratic Forces which operate in north eastern Syria.
 Turkey sees both groups as linked to Kurdish separatists that have fought a decade's long insurgency against the Turkish government.